Branson, Missouri

 Branson is a resort city in the U.S. state of Missouri.
 Most of the city is situated in Taney County, with a small portion in the west extending into Stone County.
 Branson is in the Ozark Mountains.
 The community was named after Reuben Branson, postmaster and operator of a general store in the area in the 1880s.
-The population was 12,638 at the 2020 census, and its population constitutes nearly one fourth of the Taney County population.
+The population was 12,638 at the 2020 census, which constitutes nearly one fourth of the Taney County population.

 Branson has long been a popular destination for vacationers from Missouri and around the country.
 The collection of entertainment theaters along 76 Country Boulevard (and to a lesser extent along Shepherd of the Hills Expressway), including Dolly Parton's Stampede, has increased Branson's popularity as a tourist destination.
 Branson is the site of the Branson Cross, the largest cross monument in North America.

 History

 In 1882, Reuben Branson (born 1853) opened a general store and post office in the area.
 Branson was formally incorporated on April 1, 1912, and construction of the Powersite Dam nearby on the White River which would form Lake Taneycomo was completed.

 In 1894, William Henry Lynch bought Marble Cave (renamed "Marvel Cave") and began charging visitors to tour it.
 Hugo and Mary Herschend leased the cave for 99 years in 1950 and began hosting square dances in it.
-The Herschend Family modernized the cave with electricity and concrete staircases, and in 1960 the Herschends opened Silver Dollar City, a re-creation of a frontier town that featured five shops, a church, and a log cabin, with actors that played out the feud between the Hatfields and the McCoys.
+The Herschend Family modernized the cave with electricity and concrete staircases, and in 1960 the Herschends opened Silver Dollar City, a recreation of a frontier town that featured five shops, a church, and a log cabin, with actors that reenacted the feud between the Hatfields and the McCoys.